ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-arch-overview-solution.md

 ### Helm
 {: #vcsicp-arch-overview-solution-helm}

-A container with the required binaries to deploy helm charts into Kubernetes clusters.
+A container with the required binary files to deploy helm charts into Kubernetes clusters.

 ### Terraform
 {: #vcsicp-arch-overview-solution-terraform}

-A container with the required binaries to deploy Terraform resources across more than one cloud.
+A container with the required binary files to deploy Terraform resources across more than one cloud.

 ### Logs
 {: #vcsicp-arch-overview-solution-logs}